WHO ARE YOU: ADVOCATE

-Christopher M. Gauthier, MFA, is an actively exhibiting artist teaching Fine Art Photography at Utah State University.
-He holds a MFA from Ohio University in photography and received a BA from Southern Illinois University, Carbondale, IL.
+Christopher M. Gauthier, MFA, holds a MFA from Ohio University in photography and received a BA from Southern Illinois University, Carbondale, IL.
 His work can be found in the permanent collections of the Mississippi Museum of Art; Webster University, The Netherlands; Koltsovo Airport, Yekaterinburg, Russian Federation and in private collections nationally and internationally.
 Autism advocacy became a personal imperative when he became aware of the link between his environmental concerns and his children’s autism.

 Chris serves on the US Autism & Asperger Association advisory board.
 Chris has presented at USAAA World Conferences since 2011.

 Jacqueline F. Gauthier has been a life-long advocate for women and children, with a background in crisis intervention, including medical and legal advocacy for survivors of sexual violence and case management services for abused children.
 Jacqueline became invested in autism related issues with the birth of their children, Madeline and Caleb.
 She is interested in DIR/Floortime, therapeutic applications for art and music, sensory integration techniques, and the biomedical intervention of autism spectrum disorders.
 She is a collaborative partner in the photographic project?Evidence and Artifacts: Facing Autism.

 Click on the links below to learn more about the following: Living with Autism, Living with Asperger's, Parent or Caregiver, Professional, Educator, Grandparent or Relative, Advocate, Member, Volunteer, Who we are.